Punicious Punography

 Subservient fish know their plaice.

-What’s green & runs around the garden?
+What’s green and runs around the garden?
 A hedge.

 Genetic scientists wear eau de clone.